disparo13/gcloud-kubectl-helm/README.md

 # gcloud-kubectl-helm
-Cooking custom docker image gcloud-kubectl-helm in one.
+Cooked custom docker image gcloud-kubectl-helm in one.

+Using gcloud:alpine image with the latest kubectl and helm installed.